-The CPA provides that the "get up" of the product and any instructions or warnings relating to its use form part of the circumstances to be taken into account in assessing if the product is defective.
-Whilst it seems clear that warnings provided directly to consumers with the product must be taken into account in assessing liability under the CPA, the relevance of warnings provided to intermediaries, such as doctors, is uncertain and has not yet been decided by the English courts.
-In the so-called "Hepatitis C" case (A and Others v The National Blood Authority and Others [2001] 3 All ER 298), the court ruled that that the medical profession's knowledge of the possible risk of infection with the Hepatitis C virus arising from the use of blood products was irrelevant in assessing whether those products were defective.
+The CPA specifically identifies the "get up" of the product and any instructions or warnings relating to its use as part of all the circumstances to be taken into account in assessing if the product is defective.
+Whilst it seems clear that warnings provided directly to consumers with the product must be taken into account in assessing liability under the CPA, the extent to which warnings provided to intermediaries, such as doctors, should be taken into account as part of "all the circumstances" is uncertain and has not yet been decided by the English courts.
+In the so-called "Hepatitis C" case (A and Others v The National Blood Authority and Others [2001] 3 All ER 298), the court ruled that the medical profession's knowledge of the possible risk of infection with the Hepatitis C virus arising from the use of blood products was irrelevant in assessing whether those products were defective.
 The defect was assessed by reference to the legitimate expectations of the public at large.
 The fact that physicians were aware of the risks of infection was irrelevant as they did not generally inform patients of those risks and the risks were therefore not known and accepted by patients.
 It remains uncertain how the English courts would approach this issue if there was evidence that the intermediary generally provided warnings to consumers.
+It should be noted that the Hepatitis C decision concerned a product which fell outside the statutory system for licensing of medicinal products and the regulatory requirement for appropriate prescribing information.